SengitU/ugurcan.sengit/content/posts/my-apprenticeship-final.md

 ## The Masterpiece

-When heard about the masterpiece phase for the first time, I started to think about it right away.
-At the end of the apprenticeship, I needed to complete my masterpiece.
-A masterpiece shaped around my learnings for the six months.
-Honestly, In the very first days of my apprenticeship, I was concerned about my masterpiece.
+When I heard about the masterpiece phase for the first time, I started to think about it right away.
+At the end of the apprenticeship, I needed to complete my masterpiece, a masterpiece that is shaped around my learnings for the six months.
+Honestly, in the very first days of my apprenticeship, I was concerned about my masterpiece.
 I had so many unanswered questions in my mind, simply because it wasn't the time to answer them yet.

-After learning about various topics for four months and learning specifically about the HolidayCheck for two months, I had a couple of ideas for my masterpiece project.
-Over the course of the time, I was done with the unanswered questions and my mind was crystal clear.
+After learning about various topics for four months and learning specifically about HolidayCheck for two months, I had a couple of ideas for my masterpiece project.
+Over the course of time, I was done with the unanswered questions and my mind was crystal clear.

 ### Baking the Idea